-- (a) Students may decline to recite the Pledge of Allegiance and may refrain from saluting the Flag on the basis of personal belief or religious convictions. - (b) Students who refrain from such participation shall respect the right and interest of classmates who wish to participate.
+- (a) Students may decline to recite the Pledge of Allegiance and may refrain from saluting the Flag based on personal belief or religious convictions. - (b) Students who refrain from such participation shall respect the rights and interests of classmates who wish to participate.